gjuliao/curriculum/README.md

 > To install linters and other project's dependencies run:
 > `bash npm install `

-### Usage

-To run the project, execute the following command:

 ### Run tests

 To run tests, run the following command: